andreas-becker/project-ASVS-User-Stories/Authentication/2_3_1-Authentication_Authenticator-Lifecycle_initial-password-settings.md

 **Story**:
 As a Security Engineer\
-I want users to be initially assigned a temporary and secure password, so that the initial logon is not compromised
+I want users to be initially assigned a temporary and secure password\
+So that the initial logon is not compromised

 ## Scenario